PageotD/training/glossary.md

 ### XL Release
 A release management tool developed by XebiaLabs (now part of Digital.ai) that helps organizations automate and manage the software release process across various environments.
 XL Release provides features for planning, tracking, and coordinating releases, allowing teams to visualize their workflows, integrate with CI/CD pipelines, and improve collaboration.
 It aims to enhance the speed and quality of software delivery by providing visibility and control over the release process.

+### XML
+XML (eXtensible Markup Language) is a flexible, text-based format used to structure, store, and transport data.
+It allows users to define their own tags, making it highly adaptable for various applications.
+XML is both human-readable and machine-readable.
+Though less common today for web data exchange (superseded by JSON), XML is still widely used in many systems for configuration files, document formats (like Microsoft Office files), and data transfer between systems.
+It supports complex nested structures and is often used in contexts where extensive metadata and validation (through schemas like DTD or XSD) are required.

 ## Y

+### YAML
+YAML (YAML Ain't Markup Language) is a human-readable data serialization format often used for configuration files and data exchange between programming languages.
+It uses a simple, indentation-based structure to represent complex data in a clean and readable way.
+YAML is commonly used in DevOps for defining configurations in tools like Kubernetes, Ansible, and CI/CD pipelines, as it allows for easy representation of nested structures like lists, dictionaries, and key-value pairs.
+Its simplicity and clarity make it a popular choice for writing configuration files over formats like JSON or XML.

 ## Z